Clinical Pathway for Child with Suspected Preseptal or Orbital Cellulitis

 - Antibiotic Recommendations

-- Ophthalmology consult as clinically indicated
+- Consult Ophthalmology and ID as indicated

 - Antibiotic Recommendations

-- Ophthalmology Consult
+- Consult Ophthalmology

-- Other Consults as indicated
+- Other consults as indicated

-Monitor Response to Therapy
+Monitor Treatment Response

-Monitor Response to Therapy
+Monitor Treatment Response

-- Fever curve
+- Improving fever curve

 - Tolerating PO intake

-- No improvement
+- No improvement in clinical findings

-- No improvement
+- No improvement in fever curve

 - Consider imaging

-- Consult ID for Antibiotic Escalation
+- Consult ID

 - Consider repeat imaging